UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

 	$ uftp checksum -a SHA-256 https://localhost:9000/rest/auth/TEST:/data/*.dat

-.. _synch-command:
+.. _sync-command:

 Synchronizing a file: the ``sync`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, ``sync`` only supports single files, i.e. no directories or wildcards!
+Note that ``sync`` only supports single files, i.e. no directories or wildcards!
 The syntax is

 .. code:: console